helloitsm3/ICT2103-Team-8/README.md

 # ICT2103-Team-8
-A Flask project for databse management
+A Flask project for database management